kylej08/Architectural-Project-Tracking-System-With-DB/README.md

 2. A loyal customer base can be implemented, where customers get discounts for future projects.
 3. The Swing library can be changed to use the newer JavaFX library for its GUI components.

-# Licensing
-There is no formal licensing for this program, however any distribution, modification and it being packaged to be sold is NOT permissible.
-Permission will be given by myself for you to download and use the program on your computer, however please remove it once you are done with it.

 # Contact information
 If you have any further questions, feel free to reach out to me at:
 - Email: kylejulies8@gmail.com

-# References for the program
-There are many references used for this program.
-See the references.txt file.